 I'd vote for this too.
 Creating multiple sub-projects if we have multiple repos is quite a hassle.
 I wanted to move our support issue tracker over to redmine but we have about 12 repos and creating 12 sub-projects in order to allow us to see the changesets associated to issues is really troublesome.

-#8 Updated by Christian Ceelen about 4 years ago
+#8 Updated by Christian Ceelen over 4 years ago

 I would vote for this feature too.
 Given for instance a software containing many small components each with it's own repository and distribution mechanism.
 Then a single project that would require a series of small modifications of a subset of these components does not need to open a new sub project for every component.
 Especially if several different repository types have to be mixed within one project.

-#9 Updated by Kai Krakow about 4 years ago
+#9 Updated by Kai Krakow over 4 years ago

 Marc Mengel wrote: